Worker

 Guidelines:

-• I/O-bound jobs (API calls, emails): Higher concurrency (20-100)
+• I/O-bound jobs (e.g., API calls, emails): Higher concurrency (20–100)

-• CPU-bound jobs (image processing): Lower concurrency (1-10)
+• CPU-bound jobs (e.g., image processing): Lower concurrency (1–10)

-• Mixed workload: Start with 10 and adjust
+• Mixed workload: Start with 10 and adjust as needed

 Polling Interval

-How often the worker checks for new jobs.
+How often the worker checks for new jobs:

 Recommendations: